Ayurvedic Skin Care

 • Nutrition: Consume warm, cooked foods favouring sweet, sour, and salty tastes to counteract Vata’s cool and dry nature.
 Incorporate plenty of colourful vegetables seasoned with warming spices like cumin and coriander.
 Include healthy fats from sources like avocado, nuts, and seeds to nourish dry skin.
 Drink warm herbal teas infused with ginger and cinnamon to soothe Vata imbalances.

-• Pitta Dosha (Fire + Water)
+• Skin Routine for Pitta Dosha (Fire + Water)

-Pitta skin is characterized by qualities of heat, sensitivity, and inflammation.
+Pitta dosha skin is characterized by qualities of heat, sensitivity, and inflammation.
 Prone to redness, acne, sunburn, and pigmentation.
 Focus your routine on anti-inflammatory, cooling, and protective treatments, and sun protection products.

 • Cleansing: Start and end your day with a gentle, cooling cleanser that calms inflammation and removes impurities.
 Look for ingredients like aloe vera or neem to soothe and cleanse the skin.